Written by Mandy Taite-Tait

-Then a week later something else hit, COVID 19 or a cold from hell this is maybe one of the suckiest things I’ve ever gone through.
-My whole entire world stopped, it just stopped.
-The rest of the symptoms where maybe bearable the weakness and the fever but the coughing and inability to breathe that took everything.
-Now I’m not tryna make people scared cause you do get over it but there was one night where I was lying there coughing my lungs out like this is it.
+Then a week later something else hit, COVID-19 or a cold from hell this is maybe one of the suckiest things I’ve ever gone through.
+My entire world stopped, it just stopped.
+The rest of the symptoms were maybe bearable the weakness and the fever but the coughing and inability to breathe took everything.
+I’m not tryna make people scared cause you do get over it but there was one night where I was lying there coughing my lungs out and thinking, this is it.
 I’m about to die.
 For that small moment, this thing that I had taken for granted as a kid wasn’t working.
 I knew that my lungs just automatically used to breathe every single day, constantly going.
 Think about it right now, notice your breathing.
 When was the last time you ever even consciously thought about it?
 Yet here I was unable to do this one simple act I had done since I was a kid.

 That’s when all the thoughts came; like am I happy?
 I’m working and working but like is this what I want?
 What is it that I even want from all of this?
 Even though I originally wrote this as part of uBu’s series with the title: ‘They said I couldn’t do it’ it became a part of really questioning where I’m at right now.

-It became a part of me realizing that for a long time I said that I couldn’t do it.
-See I’ve lived a life of conquering since I was a young kid.
-I conquered abuse, conquered bullying, conquered losing my right to an education, conquered losing my right to a stable home.
+It became a part of me realizing that for a long time, I said that I couldn’t do it.
+I’ve lived a life of conquering since I was a young kid.
+I conquered abuse, bullying, losing my right to an education, and losing my right to a stable home.
 I fought against every stereotype that said I wouldn’t amount to anything and conquered every doubt that even with failed O Levels you can make your mark on the world.

 Yet here I was doubting again.
 I was doubting so much that I was filling every moment that I could with activity after activity.
 Not giving myself time to rest and time to breathe.
 The thing about the body is if you don’t let it rest then eventually it’s going to give up on you.